How much does it cost to put a dog or cat to sleep in the UK?

 A full service is the big annual once-over, and it is where the gap between a main dealer and a good independent garage shows up most.

-An interim service is the lighter, cheaper check that sits between full services, aimed at higher-mileage drivers who do not want to wait a whole year.
+An interim service is the shorter, cheaper check that sits between full services, built for drivers who cover higher mileage and don't want to wait a full year between checks.

 The MOT is the one car cost with a legal ceiling, so it should be the easy one to budget.